kenwtong/compress-geotiff/README.md

 ## Usage

-### Python 2.6

-Run compress_geotiff.py script from your prompt, specify the full path to the geotiff, and optionally include 'True' if you want to create overviews.

-`C:\>compress_geotiff.py  <full path to geotiff> [True (optional)]`

 ### Python 2.7

-Run compress_geotiff.py script from your prompt, with -f or --file flag specifying the path to the Geotiff and optionally include -o or --overviews if you want to create overviews.
+Run the compress_geotiff.py script from your prompt, with -f or --file flag specifying the path to the Geotiff and optionally include -o or --overviews if you want to create overviews.

-`C:\>compress_geotiff.py  -f <full path to geotiff> [-o (optional)]`
+`compress_geotiff.py  -f <full path to geotiff> [-o (optional)]`

-Run compress_geotiff.py -h for help with the arguments.
+Run `compress_geotiff.py -h` for help with the arguments.